School Science Lessons

 It is used in Gardenia flower bases, in Coconut candy flavours, gamma-octalactone, alternative to nonalactone, more like fresh coconut.

-Note, in perfumery, a "note" is one of the important components characteristic of that brand, e.g. in "Eau de Cologne", the main notes are bergamot, lemon and orange.
+In perfumery, a "note" is an important components characteristic of that brand, e.g. in "Eau de Cologne", the main "notes" are bergamot, lemon and orange.

 Neoxanthin